SanderMertens/bake/README.md

 These variables are stored in a configuration file called `bake.json` in the root of the bake environment, which by default is `$HOME/bake`.

-To export the bake environment to a terminal, do:
+To export the bake environment to a terminal, use:
 ```
 export `bake env`
 ```